xnorkl/cyberdefenseclub/playbook.md

 find /directory/path -user <user>
 # print .ext files owned by a user
 find /directory/path -user <user> -name "*.ext"
-# you can do the same but by group.
+# you can do the same but by group
-find /directory/path -group <group> -name "*.ext" -ls
+find /directory/path -group <group> -name "*.ext"
+# print all .
 ```

 **chown**